liuhanqu/react-lazyload/README.md

 ### threshold
 type: number.
 Default: 0
-The offset to scroller's viewport, and it should be a positive number. when component's distance to scroller's viewpoet, it would preload.
+The offset to scroller's viewport, and it should be a positive number. when component's distance to scroller's viewpoet less than threshold, it would preload.

 ## LICENSE
 MIT